<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: OT-heavy environments already running Fortinet infrastructure that need segmentation with built-in ICS protocol awareness and 1,800+ OT application control signatures.

-Consideration: ISFW segmentation needs FortiGate hardware at each segment boundary.
-Cost and complexity rise as you add more zones.
+Consideration: Fortinet's ISFW model needs FortiGate hardware at each segment boundary, so cost and complexity rise as you add zones.
 True host-level microsegmentation isn't possible with this model alone.

 Byos Secure Edge